Key Takeaways:

 Director: Pernilla Isberg

-AstraZeneca BioVentureHub is a collaborative ecosystem where bio- and med tech startups can grow, supported by AstraZeneca's world-class knowledge, capabilities and infrastructure.
-Participating startups and academic groups co-locate and interact with AstraZeneca experts (and with each other) with the goal of advancing life science, health care and the wellbeing of patients.
+AstraZeneca BioVentureHub is a corporate innovation ecosystem that supports biotech and medtech startups in their growth, leveraging AstraZeneca's world-class knowledge, capabilities, and infrastructure.
+Participating startups and academic groups co-locate and interact with AstraZeneca experts (and with each other) to advance life science, healthcare and the well-being of patients.

 Why It Works:

-- Gives biotech startups access to AstraZeneca’s R&D facilities, accelerating drug discovery.
+- Gives biotech startups access to R&D facilities through corporate innovation partnerships

 7. Kamet by AXA